iSchool-at-Illinois/FDA/md/CourseDescription.md

 # Course Description

-A survey of mathematical topics for students in information sciences.
-Provides an introduction to sets, relations, graphs, grammars, probability, and propositional and predicate logic.
-These topics relate to applications in information modeling, representation and expression.
+An introduction to topics and techniques in transformational geometry, linear algebra, and calculus most relevant for the study of multivariate analysis, and demonstrates their roles as bases for solving data analytic problems.

 ## Pre- and Co-requisites

-Prerequisite: MTH 124: Finite Mathematics
+Prerequisite: IS203 or equivalent